abrownit/itsupport-homelabs/Installing Virtual Machine and Server Setup/README.md

 1) Installed virtualization software
 2) Created a new virtual machine
 3) Configured memory, processor, and storage allocation
-4) Mounted the operating system ISO file
+4) Mounted the Windows Server ISO file
 5) Completed OS installation and setup
 6) Logged in displaying successful deployment